l33tllama/leofebey.com/pages/04.blog/why-not-fulltime/item.md

 * Taking breaks to work on something different - It's not quite a holiday, but working on one of your own projects can be rejuvenating to your motivation.
 Doing something creative and interesting to you can give you a little boost when you go back to work.
 Google actually lets employees do this, but hardly any other tech companies do (Hello, my previous employer).
 * Travelling on the weekend - Two days (the weekend) isn't quite enough to go for a quick trip to another state.
 You spend up to a whole day travelling, leaving two half days to explore.
 Three days would be ideal - then you have one full day to go see things.
+* Tech conferences and talks - One example is LCA (Linux Conference Australia) - a week-long conference.
+I would not like this to use up my holidays as it's fairly work related.
+I don't know if employers will let me go to these and not use holiday time.